The Job Ad That Promised Death

 Lower cash than market.
 Real equity.
 Transparent vesting.
 We share the cap table and model the likely outcomes in the first call.

-Shackleton showed that brutal honesty can forge the strongest crew.
+Shackleton showed that brutal honesty can create the strongest crew.
 He didn’t hide the suffering.
 He used it to build trust.

 And when everything fell apart, that meaning is what kept the team alive.

 No ping pong tables.
-No perks.
 Just clarity, commitment, and the kind of people willing to follow a brutally honest leader into the ice.

 Until next week, keep building.
 No fairytales required.